SwAt1563/django-backend-social-library/README.md

   - Use `S3` for make subdomain `flower.social-library-api-1563.ml` that redirect to flower page that created by the container
   - Use `RDS` for make `Postgres` database to use it on our project

+## Frontend
+You can visit the Frontend repository [here](https://github.com/SwAt1563/django-frontend-social-library)

 ## License
 There is `no license`, you can make anything on this free repository